-Constituent Nitrate (NO 3 - ) IUPAC Name Nitrate CAS RN 14797-55-8 Category Dissolved inorganic nutrient and toxic substance Description Nitrate is the final oxidation product of nitrogen compounds in seawater and is considered to be the only thermodynamically stable oxidation level of nitrogen in the presence of oxygen in seawater : $N_2 \leftrightarrow N2 \ O \leftrightarrow NO \leftrightarrow NO_2^- \leftrightarrow NO_3^-$ Recommended guide- Mariculture and Natural Environment lines for nitrate (μg/L) As a nutrient: Nutrient concentrations in the water column should not result in chlorophyll a, turbidity and/or dissolved oxygen levels that are outside the recommended water quality guideline range.
+Constituent Nitrate (NO3 - ) IUPAC Name Nitrate CAS RN 14797-55-8 Category Dissolved inorganic nutrient and toxic substance Description Nitrate is the final oxidation product of nitrogen compounds in seawater and is considered to be the only thermodynamically stable oxidation level of nitrogen in the presence of oxygen in seawater : $N_2 \leftrightarrow N2 \ O \leftrightarrow NO \leftrightarrow NO_2 \ \rightarrow \ NO_3 \ \rightarrow$ Recommended guide- Mariculture and Natural Environment lines for nitrate (μg/L) As a nutrient: Nutrient concentrations in the water column should not result in chlorophyll a, turbidity and/or dissolved oxygen levels that are outside the recommended water quality guideline range.
 This range should be established by using either suitable statistical or mathematical modelling techniques.
 Alternatively, where a modelling approach may be difficult to implement, nutrient concentrations can be derived using the reference system data approach: Where an appropriate reference system(s) is available and there are sufficient data for the reference system, the guideline value should be determined as the 80 th %ile of the reference system(s) distribution.
 Where insufficient or no reference data exists, single guideline values could be derived from available data based on professional judgement, as an interim measure.
-Toxicity: Nitrate (NO 3 ) = 200 000 (Chronic) Nitrate as nitrogen (NO 3 - N) = 45 000 (Chronic) Notes on guidelines Nitrate has the chemical formula NO3.
-The symbol NO3 -N stands for "nitrate as nitrogen", which means that this is a test for nitrate but the concentration units are being reported as nitrogen only.
-Concentration is units of mass per volume (e.g. μg/L. Changing the way nitrate is reported, therefore changes the value of the concentration.
-Taking into account the molecular weight of nitrate and nitrogen, the conversion factor is calculated and applied in the following way: 62 (weight of NO3)/14 (weight of N) = 4.428 45 000 μg/L of nitrate as nitrogen x 4.428 = 199 260 μg/L of nitrate Measurements of nitrate as nitrogen (NO3 -N) in μmol/L can be converted to μg/L by multiplying with the atomic mass of N, i.e. 14.
-Due to the risk of eutrophication and/or potential toxicity, the more conservative receiving water quality guideline value (ambient versus toxicity) is applicable following the derivation of seasonal site-specific guideline ranges for nitrate.
+Toxicity: Nitrate (NO 3 ) = 200 000 (Chronic) Nitrate as nitrogen (NO 3 - N) = 45 000 (Chronic) Notes on guidelines Nitrate has the chemical formula NO 3 .
+The symbol NO 3 -N stands for "nitrate as nitrogen", which means that this is a test for nitrate but the concentration units are being reported as nitrogen only.
+Concentration is units of mass per volume (e.g. μg/L).
+Changing the way nitrate is reported, therefore changes the value of the concentration.
+Taking into account the molecular weight of nitrate and nitrogen, the conversion factor from nitrogen to nitrate is calculated and applied in the following way: 62 (weight of NO 3 )/14 (weight of N) = 4.428 45 000 $\mu$ g/L of nitrate as nitrogen x 4.428 = 199 260 $\mu$ g/L of nitrate Measurements of nitrate as nitrogen (NO 3 -N) in $\mu$ mol/L can be converted to $\mu$ g/L by multiplying with the atomic mass of N, i.e. 14.
+Due to the risk of eutrophication and/or potential toxicity, the more conservative receiving water quality guideline value (ambient versus toxicity) is applicable following the derivation of seasonal